goldbattle/segnet/ReadMe.md

 ## Some Results

 Right now there are 8908 images in the [files_trainable](https://github.com/commaai/comma10k/blob/master/files_trainable) with 976 for testing.
-It seems to perform ok after >10 epochs.
+It seems to perform ok after >20 epochs, but the fine detail seems to struggle.
+Training started at 4:53pm on March 13, 2022 and reached epoch 33 at 8:55pm (7 minutes per epoch).
 It would be interesting to perform evaluation only on "confident" network returns.

 ![](docs/example_pred.png)

+Confidence in order for: Road, Lane markings, Undrivable, Movable, My car.
 ![](docs/example_probs.png)